Earn Your Bachelor of Arts Degree in Social Media From GCU

 Skills You Will Develop With a Social Media Degree

 Courses for this 120-credit program are taught by seasoned experts with extensive expertise in the evolving world of social media.
 The coursework for this program teaches digital media design through the continuum of production including strategic planning and target audience definition, creation of infographics, photographic and video imagery and copywriting for short and long digital formats.
-Students will also learn how to design and extend a brand, build social media calendars, drive engagement, utilize effective SEO strategies, use industry-standard data reporting tools and evaluate the findings.
+Students will also learn how to design and extend a brand, build social media calendars, drive engagement, utilize effective research strategies, use industry-standard data reporting tools and evaluate the findings.
 To graduate from this program, all students must pass courses including:

 - Social media communities

 - Social media for events, entertainment and sports